Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Numerical Methods for Optimal Transport and Optimal Information Transport

-The convergence framework hinges first on the reformulation of the PDE to include some control on its Lipschitz constant.
+The Optimal Transport problem involves solving a fully nonlinear elliptic PDE.
+The Optimal Information Transport problem involves solving a Poisson equation.
+Due to the fact that we are solving on a compact manifold, the convergence framework we present here hinges first on the reformulation of each PDE to include some control on its Lipschitz constant.
 Given the underlying elliptic PDE that we wish to solve (such as a Monge-Amp\'{e}re-type PDE for the Optimal Transport problem or a Poisson PDE for the Optimal Information Transport problem) denoted by

 we instead discretize the following modified PDE:

 where $R$ is chosen to be strictly greater than the \textit{a priori} Lipschitz bound.
 After discretization, the Lipschitz bound imparts sufficient stability on the solution to prove overall uniform convergence of the discrete solution $u^h$ to the actual solution $u$, provided that we have constructed a consistent, monotone scheme.
 The equivalence of the solution of~\eqref{eq:modified} to~\eqref{eq:before} for the Optimal Transport case was presented in the manuscript~\cite{HT_OTonSphere}.
 Here we present the argument for the Poisson equation.